nitrogen-lang/nitrogen/docs/language.md

 }
 ```

 Map values can be retrieved in two ways.
 The first is standard array index form `myMap["key2"]`.
-The other using arrow notation
+The other using dot notation
-`myMap->key2`.
-Arrow notation can be used for string keys and when the key is a valid identifier.
+`myMap.key2`.
+Dot notation can be used when the key is a valid identifier.
 If the key is not a valid identifier,
-the key can be quoted like so `myMap->"3key"`.
-"3key" is not a valid identifier because it starts with a number but can still be used
+the normal index notation must be used with a string.
+The dot notation can also be used for assignment
-as a map key.
-The arrow syntax can also be used for assignment `myMap->key2 = "another value2"`.
-The arrow notation is left associative
+`myMap.key2 = "another value2"`.
+The dot notation is left associative meaning any map index will be
-meaning any map index will be resolved before calling a function.
-Example: `myMap->key2()` is syntactically the same as `(myMap->key2)()`.
+resolved before calling a function.
+Example: `myMap.key2()` is syntactically the same as `(myMap.key2)()`.
-The arrow notation is simply a cleaner way of setting and retrieving values.
-Both it and the standard index notation function the same.

 ## Assignments